incentivebeats/pso_pc-linux/resources/pso_pc-patcher/patches/README.md

 ## Patch files

+All commands below assume they are run from the patcher repo root.

 ### `autorun_exe_region_bypass.toml`

-Patches `autorun.exe` with the Sylverant-style compatibility fixes.
-This bypasses the Japanese system-language check and skips a startup mismatch branch that can break the launcher under Wine.
+Patches `autorun.exe` to bypass a system-language check and skip a launcher startup branch that can break under Wine.

 Verify: